-Definition: A spring is a natural resurgence of groundwater, usually along a hillside or from a valley floor.
+A natural resurgence of groundwater, usually along a hillside or from a valley floor.

-Karst springs regularly fall dry in dry periods in the summer, such springs are called Seasonal Spring.
+Karst springs regularly fall dry in dry periods, eg during the summer, such springs are called Seasonal Spring.
 On the other hand, the water quality is often poor!
 Both effects have the same reason: the water flows rather fast through cave systems, there is not enough time for micro organisms to clean the water.
 So karst springs are not a good source for water supply.

 A famous accident happend about 100 years ago in the karst area Jura, France.
 There is the location of the still existing and famous Pernod Company.
 One day there was a fire in the plant and many hectolitres of Absinth accidentialy oozed away.
 Already one day later the water of the Loue Spring got milky and the air smelled like anis and alcohol.